 National exposure for Field Mill was gained in November 1998 with the first match ever played with a new yellow fluorescent ball.
 The Stags beat Barnet 5-0, featuring a Lee Peacock hat-trick, and there was second half commentary on BBC Radio 5 Live.

 Field Mill was redeveloped in 2000, with three new stands built: the West Stand (later named as the Ian Greaves Stand), the North Stand, and Quarry Lane Stand (also known as the South Stand).
-The stand on the east side of the ground, the Bishop Street stand, is currently in a state of disrepair, and it is planned to be redeveloped in the future.
+The stand on the east side of the ground, the Bishop Street stand, is currently in a state of disrepair, and it is planned to be redeveloped in the future (it was last used for the Northampton play-off game in May 2004, though was used by the press the following season).
 Prior to the redevelopment, the old West Stand stood at Field Mill from the 1960s until 2000.
 It was modelled on a stand from Highbury and purchased by the Supporters Club from the defunct Hurst Park racecourse in Surrey and transported on lorries to Mansfield where it was re-erected.
 The old North Stand, which was terrace with a roof, was much loved by home fans, and built in 1957 funded by the Supporters Club.
 The stand came with a clock, and the board surrounding the clock said: "MTFC North Stand 1957 - Presented by the Supporters Club".
 The wording around the clock was later changed to advertise a local estate agent John Sankey with the wording: "More people use Sankey than for any other reason", and this shot to fame on the BBC TV programme Fantasy Football League.

 So from 1861 when the ground was basically a field with a cricket pavilion (which the footballers were not allowed to use) the mill field has been used for football and has, certainly since Mansfield Town took up residence after the Great War, been developed into a modern stadium.